nicoco007/DotNetBox.Docs/source/classes/dotnetbox.uploadfilecompletedeventhandler.rst

 :index:`UploadFileCompletedEventHandler Delegate (UploadFileCompletedEventArgs)`
 ================================================================================

-Delegate used for the :doc:`UploadFileCompleted </events/dotnetbox.subapis.files.uploadfilecompleted>`  event.
+Delegate used for the UploadFileCompleted event.

 Syntax
 ------